cihannos/doka-case-study/README.md

 -----
 This app made with React.
 It took 6 hours to build.
-It took 14 hours to fix the React BrowserRoute issue on Github pages.
+And it took 14 hours to fix the React BrowserRoute issue on Github pages.

 Usage